Merrick Garland Heads For Confirmation Hearing, 5 Years After He Was Denied A Vote

 A return to government

-Garland spent several years at the firm, before a judge advised him that he was "wasting his life" and he should rejoin the government instead.
-He took that advice, and by the early 1990s, Garland was prosecuting a violent gang that terrorized people in a public housing project and helping advance a case against D.C.'s then-mayor, Marion Barry, on drug charges.
+Garland spent several years at the firm, before a judge advised him that he was "wasting his life" and should rejoin the government instead, as Garland put it in his Harvard remarks.
+He took that advice, and by the early 1990s, Garland was prosecuting a violent gang that terrorized people in a public housing project and was helping to advance a case against D.C.'s then-mayor, Marion Barry, on drug charges.

-Garland would soon travel to the site of the most deadly domestic terror plot in American history.
+Garland would soon travel to the site of the deadliest domestic terrorism attack in American history.
 He oversaw the search warrants, protected the chain of evidence and insisted that reporters have access to court proceedings.

 "We wanted somebody who could make sure that the investigation was done by the book and that any indictment was bulletproof," Gorelick said.